The first time I felt, it was for strawberry stained lips and honey-coloured curls.

 Where I first dreamt of her smile and sugar-sweet kiss,

-Where I could offer her nothing,
+Where I could offer her nothing, but butterfly kisses.

 Jade is a creative who likes to entangle her art within her writing.